The EH Guide to Anaemia, Low Iron Levels and Iron Deficiency

 The Problem with Iron Sulphate Tablets

-My GP was a pleasant woman in her early thirties, who possessed a good bedside manner, and always seemed keen to help.
-She prescribed iron sulphate tablets and told me to eat more meat and leafy green vegetables, which are known to be rich in iron.
+My GP was a pleasant woman in her early thirties, who possessed a good bedside manner and always seemed keen to help.
+She prescribed iron sulfate tablets and told me to eat more meat and leafy green vegetables, which are known to be rich in iron.
 Interestingly, she didn’t seem that bothered about what was causing my anaemia, but she did say it might be blood loss from a congenital hiatus hernia, and the fact that I was eating less meat.
 Unfortunately, the iron tablets didn’t work.
 They made me feel sick and caused agonizing stomach pain and constant trips to the loo.
-I returned to the GP and she prescribed a different iron tablet, often to given to children, who can’t tolerate iron sulphate.
+I returned to the GP and she prescribed a different iron tablet, often given to children, who can’t tolerate iron sulfate.
 Unfortunately, my chemist said it wasn’t available, and I was offered a substitute, which also upset my stomach.

 Understanding Anaemia and Low Iron Stores

 When I returned yet again to the surgery, my once helpful GP was now only too happy for me to harness my own interest in natural health to try and find an alternative form of iron I could stomach.
 It was all very unsatisfactory, and with increasing desperation, I felt I was left to deal with the diagnosis and treat myself.
 Nor was it explained to me, that an anaemia diagnosis is only one half of the picture.
 When you are diagnosed, it is essential you ask your GP for your iron store reading, as this is affected by anaemia, and it can take up to a year for levels to run to normal.
 When iron stores are low, you will still feel weak and exhausted, even when you are told you are no longer clinically anaemic.
 This is where my recovery took so much longer.
 I was taking just enough nutritional iron in supplement form to no longer be clinically anaemic, but I had virtually no iron stores.
+I still had low iron levels.
 The improvement in my health was negligible.
 I simply wasn’t taking enough iron.

 Please see a good nutritionist, with an interest in a holistic approach to health or seek the advice of in-house experts at Nelson’s Homeopathic Pharmacy, Helios in Covent Garden or the Nutricentre, which is staffed by experts who really have time to listen and treat you as an individual.
 Shona, the head nutritionist at The Nutricentre says, “ We always try and build up the whole picture behind a person presenting with chronic tiredness.
 The key is to find out if the person is slightly depleted in iron or severely deficient.
 So we look at the person’s diet, we look at the GP’s test results if they had them and then we’ll go for something like the Solgar Gentle Iron if we think they are slightly depleted or the Hema-Plex if it is more serious and they have their GP test results.”

 After lurching in and out of anaemia for three or four years and trying just about every form of nutritional iron supplement on the market, I finally found the help I needed after a very helpful conversation with a knowledgeable naturopath at Wholefoods in Piccadilly.
 She told me about Hemaplex – a food state iron complex, that is easy to tolerate, and offers 85 mg of nutritional iron per tablet.
-(This is only suitable if a doctor has diagnosed you with anaemia or high iron deficiency as it is very strong).
+(This is only suitable if a doctor has diagnosed you with anaemia, low iron levels or high iron deficiency as it is very strong).

 After more than six months on Hema-Plex, I feel like the old me again.
 The last time I had my blood tested, my levels had reached 25, which is a great improvement on 0.
 Now, I am looking forward to achieving a reading of 50 and enjoying making organic liver terrine and snacking on delicious unsulphured apricots, adding Linwoods Pumpkin Seed mix to my cereals and baking and drinking nettle tea to gain as much iron as I can through my food.
-I am also looking forward to meeting Mr Marcus Reddy, the leading surgeon and upper gastro intestinal specialist, I hope will use keyhole surgery, and a necklace of tiny magnets to repair the stomach hernia that has caused me pain and discomfort since I first came into the world and is the at the heart of my recurring anaemia.
+I am also looking forward to meeting Mr Marcus Reddy, the leading surgeon, and upper gastrointestinal specialist, I hope will use keyhole surgery, and a necklace of tiny magnets to repair the stomach hernia that has caused me pain and discomfort since I first came into the world and is the at the heart of my recurring anaemia.
 It is time for a new chapter where the only time I see red, is when it is the embellishment on a Dolce and Gabbana, form-fitting lace masterpiece!

 Iron rich food: